Charlotte von Mahlsdorf: Theatre plays

-American playwright Doug Wright wrote the character play, I Am My Own Wife based on von Mahlsdorf's life from his own research of her biography.
-Since its initial run on- and off-Broadway the play has garnered many major American theatre awards, including the Pulitzer Prize for Drama, Tony Award, the Drama Desk Award, Drama League Award, the Lucille Lortel Award, and the Lambda Literary Award for Drama.
+American playwright Doug Wright wrote the character play I Am My Own Wife based on von Mahlsdorf's life, based on interviews, personal correspondence, and biographical research.
+Since its initial run on- and off-Broadway in 2003, the play has garnered many major American theatre awards, including the Pulitzer Prize for Drama, Tony Award, the Drama Desk Award, Drama League Award, the Lucille Lortel Award, and the Lambda Literary Award for Drama.

 German author Peter Süß, co-author and publisher of von Mahlsdorf's book, has made another play called Ich bin meine eigene Frau.
 The play had its premiere in spring 2006 at the Schauspiel Leipzig.

 Larry Moss and Josef Ludwig Pfitzer made an adaptation of the Doug Wright play called Ich mach ja doch, was ich will (I still do what I want), that was shown at Teamtheater in May 2012 in Munich, Germany.